 eLearning courses require access to computers and Internet connections.
 Students at North also have the option of coming to campus to use the two computer labs that are available.
 Students must have a current “MySeattleColleges Login” to use these labs.

-All online and hybrid courses take place within the standard quarter time frame as regular campus classes.
+All online, hybrid and virtual courses take place within the standard quarter time frame as regular campus classes.

 Yes.
 Optional or mandatory campus meetings are listed under the class description.